Conflicts in the project environment

-Let us not go far, take our homes as an example: a family consisting of husband, wife, and children.
+Let us not go far, take our homes as an example.
 Very often, we hear of conflicts between spouses, children, or even the whole family.
 Evidenced by the fact that as long as there are humans, there are bound to be conflicts, conflicts are inevitable!
 Even more, if we redirect this to the project environment, where there are different individuals, groups, and sometimes people from diverse cultural backgrounds the potential for conflict exists.

 Since conflicts are unavoidable, how do you view conflicts?

 From the Traditional view points, the following are noted:

 - Conflicts should be avoided

 And from the Contemporary view points, the following are noted: